 CloudConfig Internals

 CloudConfig is the single object that configures where and how a job runs — cloud provider, credentials, VM type, region, storage, and spot settings.
-It's used in the Python SDK (@anycloud.function(), Client.submit()) and maps 1:1 to deployment profile fields in anycloud.yaml.
+It's used in the Python SDK (@anycloud.function(), Client.submit()) and maps to the inline flags accepted by the CLI.

 See CloudConfig Parameters for the full parameter table.